 Game World description [subsection added by David Mutchler]

-Address some of the Design Questions for the Game World here.
+Address some of the Design Questions for your Game World here.
 You don’t have to address all of those design questions (you’ll do that in your Game World document); you do have to address all of them that are necessary for the reader to create a mental image of what your game looks like to the player.

 Gameplay [subsection added by David Mutchler]

 Answer the question: What will the player do?
 What are the player’s main challenges and actions?
 Draw upon (it’s OK to repeat) what you wrote in the Game Synopsis section above.
+Address the relevant Design Questions on Gameplay (Challenges and Actions).

 Objective